 Section 2.
 Premium Pay for Working on a Holiday.
 Employees scheduled to work on a Port observed holiday shall receive one and one half times regular rate of pay for hours worked on a Port designated holiday.
-Employees who work on the actual holiday of Christmas Day, New Years Day or Independence Day shall receive one and one half times regular rate of pay for hours worked, if different from the Port's designated day of observance for those three holidays.
+Employees who work on the actual holiday of Christmas Day, New Year's Day or Independence Day shall receive one and one half times regular rate of pay for hours worked, if different from the Port's designated day of observance for those three holidays.
 In no case shall an employee be eligible for holiday premium pay for more than one day for each of the ten holidays.

 Section 3.
 Compensation for Holidays.

-"Holiday pay" for bargaining unit employees shall be eight (8) or ten (10) hours (whichever is the regular shift) at the straight-time rate subject to the following conditions:
+"Holiday pay" for bargaining unit employees shall be

+the number of hours that is their bidded shift at the straight-time rate subject to the following conditions:

-All employees, whether they work or don't work on the holiday, will receive "Holiday Pay" in one of two forms:
+All employees whether they work or don't work on the holiday, will receive "Holiday Pay" in one of two forms: